zacharyhalvorson/personal-site/public/work/mobify-cloud.md

 In this section I'll describe my modular UI design process briefly and show off the changes from the UI Colour Palette refresh.

 Also show a carousel of screens, from publishing, to login, to orgs.

-## Mobify Preview

-I'll show off Mobify Preview in a gif.
-Talking about what went into the design of it.